 - Adult/elder care options

-- In-home care for healthy, impaired, or mildly ill adults by qualified professionals.
+- In-home care for adults by qualified professionals.

 - Coverage is nationwide and in the following international locations: Puerto Rico, Canada, the United Kingdom, Ireland, and the Netherlands.